 KAM Snap Tutorial

-I first started using KAM snaps a few years ago when I started sewing baby bibs.
-The best part is that the baby can’t pull the bib off when they are used, something I hate about Velcro closure bibs.
-Since then, I’ve grown to love them even more and use them on everything from purses and bags to pillow covers and where I can put them really.
-You are only limited by your imagination, and if it’s something where you’d normally use a traditional button and buttonhole or velcro, you can easily replace it with a snap.
+I first started using KAM snaps a few years ago when I began sewing baby bibs.
+One of the biggest advantages is that babies can’t easily pull them off – something I always struggled with when using Velcro closures.
+Since then, my love for KAM snaps has only grown, and I now use them on everything from purses and bags to pillow covers and other handmade projects whenever I can.
+If it’s something you’d normally finish with a button, buttonhole, or Velcro, chances are you can swap it for a snap instead.

-you might also want to test the thickness of the layers your inserting your snaps into.
-I find they are totally fine with two layers of fabric and some cotton batting in between plus some thin interfacing like SF101.
-If your using thicker materials or different interfacings that are quiet thick you may want to do a test first on some scrap to make sure that the post on the cap can be squashed sufficiently enough to secure your snap in place without it falling apart.
+You may also want to test the thickness of the fabric layers you’re inserting your snaps into.
+I’ve found that KAM snaps work perfectly with two layers of fabric, plus a layer of cotton batting and thin interfacing such as SF101.
+If you’re working with thicker materials or heavier interfacings, it’s a good idea to test on scrap fabric first.
+This ensures the post on the snap cap can be compressed enough to secure the snap properly without it coming loose.

 Let’s get started!